piaecoclim/applied_landsurface_modeling/README.md

 conda activate your-env-name
 ```

-Once everything is set up you need to modify the <code> data_path & output_path </code> within the waterbalance.py file.
+Once everything is set up you need to modify the <code> data_path & output_path </code> within the waterbalancemodel.py file.
+And then run python waterbalancemodel.py in the python environment.